 6. Quality Saddles and Camping Equipment

-We use Western trail riding saddles, and most of our guest saddles are from our own saddlery.
+We use modified western trail riding saddles, handmade in our own Stone Horse saddlery.
 Sabine learned Western saddle making at Sierra Saddlery School in New Mexico.
-Equipped with the skills and knowledge to construct robust and comfortable saddles – with the seat being the key to balanced riding- she set out to develop “Stone Horse Saddles” – lightweight trail riding saddles that fit Mongolian horses well.
+Equipped with the skills and knowledge to construct robust and comfortable saddles – with the seat being the key to balanced riding- she set out to develop “Stone Horse Saddles” – lightweight trail riding saddles designed to fit Mongolian horses well.
 After many seasons of wilderness expeditions, we can attest to the durability of the saddles, and many guest testimonials have given Stone Horse saddles high grades for comfort and safety, as well as for beauty.
 All our guest saddles have safety features, the most important of them are safety cages to prevent a rider’s foot from being caught in the stirrup.
 The saddles have cruppers and breastplates to stay in place on steep terrain.

-As a further safety measure, we provide helmets to all guests, and for comfort for those who do not bring riding boots we provide half chaps.
+As a further safety measure, we provide helmets to all guests, and for comfort for those who do not bring riding boots, we provide leather half chaps.

-For camping comforts, the standard kit we issue to every guest includes, besides helmet and chaps, saddle bags with two side bags and a top bag, sleeping bag and inner sleeping bag (and an extra outer bag from September on wards), pillow case, two water proof sacks for clothing and sleeping bag, and mattress.
+For camping comforts, the standard kit we issue to every guest includes, besides helmet and half-chaps, saddle bags with two side bags and a top bag, sleeping bag and inner sleeping bag (and an extra outer bag from September onwards), pillow case, two water proof sacks for clothing and sleeping bag (carried by the pack horses), and sleeping mattress.

 Sleeping tents are provided for single, double or more occupancy according to preferences of solo, couple or group travelers.
-We do not charge a single supplement for single tents.The camp consists of the sleeping tents, a dining tent and the kitchen tent.
-From September on wards, the dining tent is heated by a collapsible wood stove that we carry in the cool season.
+We do not charge a single supplement for single traveler/tents.The camp consists of the sleeping tents, a dining tent and the kitchen tent.
+From September onwards, the dining tent is heated by a collapsible wood stove that we carry in the cool season.
 There is a hand wash station, and on request a simple camp shower.
-Arrived at the camp site, the first thing to go up is the camp kitchen and the table with refreshments – coffee, tea, biscuits, electrolyte drinks in the hot season, as well as wine and snacks while dinner is being prepared.
+Arriving at the camp site, the first thing to go up is the camp kitchen and the table with refreshments – coffee, tea, biscuits, electrolyte drinks in the hot season, as well as wine and snacks while dinner is being prepared.